Bjørn Thomassen: Teaching career

+During his tenure at Roskilde University, Thomassen has developed and taught a wide range of courses at the undergraduate and graduate levels, within sociology, social theory, ethnographic methods, political revolutions, social movements, global religion, global studies and globalization.
 Thomassen taught a broad spectrum of classes at AUR.
 These included areas such as: anthropology, history, sociology, and politics.
 Within the framework of International Political Anthropology he co-organises the annual International Political Anthropology Summer School in Florence.
 This course was designed for post-graduates that work in the cross-roads between anthropology and political affairs.
 His career includes over ten years of experience in teaching and student advising at institutions in Europe including the University of Copenhagen.